SergSlon/kometphp/README.md

 * Classes for CLI, Auth, ...

 ## Credits
-* To Slim, Kohana, Symfony2 and Fuelphp frameworks for inspiring me,<br> and for some ideas I've picked from them.
+* To Slim, Kohana, Symfony2 and Fuelphp frameworks for inspiring me, and for some ideas I've picked from them.